Profiling stellar environments of gravitational wave sources: Method

 Positive powers of a kinematic parameter can contribute to PN orders lower than the corresponding leading order.
-For example, the $-8$PN phase correction $\Delta \Psi_{-8} (f)$ will have contributions from the line of sight jerk (LOSJ) $\Gamma_2$ of the CoM, as well as the LOSA term proportional to $\Gamma_1^2$.
-We account for these corrections as well, down to $-24$ PN, below which we do not expect PN terms to be well constrained even with detectors sensitive down to mili-hertz frequencies\footnote{See Figure 6 and the corresponding section in the Supplemental Material \cite{SM_PSE}.}.
+For example, the $-8$ PN phase correction $\Delta \Psi_{-8} (f)$ will have contributions from the LOS jerk (LOSJ) $\Gamma_2$ of the CoM, as well as the LOSA term proportional to $\Gamma_1^2$.
+We account for these corrections as well, down to $-24$ PN (see Appendix~\ref{subsec: phase_cor_5}), below which we do not expect PN terms to be well constrained even with detectors sensitive down to mili-hertz frequencies (see Figure~\ref{fig: pc_ac_BW} of the Appendix~\ref{sec: supp_fig}).

+For completeness, in Appendix~\ref{sec: amp_cor}, we also compute the amplitude corrections.
+However, we do not use them while calculating the Fisher Matrix.
+We do not expect this choice to impact our results, and we show this in Appendix~\ref{sec: supp_fig} by considering one of the specific cases of this analysis.
+In particular, we show that the leading order (relative) contributions to the amplitude due to the derivatives of LOSV are small i.e., $\ll 1$ (see the right panel of Figure \ref{fig: pc_ac_BW} in Appendix~\ref{sec: supp_fig}).